alonitac/DevOpsBootcampUPES/tutorials/docker_volumes.md

 ## Docker data persistence

 By default, all files created inside a container are stored on a writable container layer.
-This means that the data doesn’t persist when that container no longer exists.
+This means that the data doesn't persist when that container no longer exists.

 Docker has two options for containers to store files on the host machine, so that the files are persisted even after the container stops: **volumes**, and **bind mounts**.